paperclippete/FinalMilestone/README.md

 5. Choose settings and click on 'Reveal Config Vars' and insert the environment variables that are essential for your project to run.
 For example,

-    > SECRET_KEY - *secret key*
+    > SECRET_KEY - secret key
-    AWS_ACCESS_KEY_ID - *secret key from AWS S3 buckets*
+    AWS_ACCESS_KEY_ID - secret key from AWS S3 buckets
-    DATABASE_URL - *your database name*
+    DATABASE_URL - your database name
-    STRIPE_SECRET - *secret key for Stripe API*
+    STRIPE_SECRET - secret key for Stripe API

 * You should never reveal any of these environment variables to ensure you maintain the security of your site *

 6. You should then send your committed code to Heroku using `git push heroku master` and view your deployed site on the URL provided within your Heroku dashboard.
 You can also set up your Heroku dashboard to build and deploy every time you push to GitHub and your build passes the CI Tests.

 #### Differences between Development and Deployed version

 The difference between the deployed version and the development version is that I'm using a PostgresSQL database instead of SQLite.
 I am also hosting all of my static and media files on S3 buckets.
+All static files have been minified where possible.
 The debugger is false in production.

 ### Credits
 ___